JennyNgo273/GlobalElectronicRetailer/README.md

-# Global Electronics Retailer Regional Sales Insights 2019 - 2020- Project Overview
+# Green Clean Global Electronics Retailer Regional Sales Insights 2019 - 2020- Project Overview
 ## The goal of this project is to investigate the performance of regional sales at Global Electronics Retailer to assist the Regional Sales Manager in analysing sales performance 2019 – 2020 and predict 2021 sale trends.

 The company has significant amounts of data on its sales, regional across the world, product and customer has been previously underutilized.
 This project thoroughly analyses and synthesizes this data to uncover critical insights that will help manager understand their own market.